Kyocera 6035

+Software and integration

 The phone appears to have a dual-software nature, with the cellphone firmware operating independently (though available through an interface) from the Palm OS system.
 Like most modern smartphones, the phone operations can be off while the Palm operates, and vice versa.
 The systems are sufficiently integrated to pass important messages and commands to each other, though the phone's operating parameters (settings, phone book, speed and voice dial, call history etc.) are configured via the Palm OS system.

+Physical systems

 The phone has physical buttons for cellphone use, arranged on a flip which covers the Palm buttons, Graffiti area, and part of the screen.
 The upper part of the screen shows the phone system display when the flip is closed; when the flip is open the screen switches to Palm operation.
 With the flip closed, phone operations are performed via the flip buttons and a side thumb wheel.

+Technical specifications

 The Palm OS system benefits from the integrated cell phone by utilizing it as an attached modem.
 This allows the Palm to take advantage of any IP-based Palm applications, such as email clients and web browsers.
 The phone can also be used as an external modem for a computer via the HotSync cradle.

 The phone can receive SMS messages, but earlier firmware revisions did not come with a mechanism to send them.
 It is WAP capable, but not MMS capable.

 The 6035 comes with 8 MB of Palm memory and is not expandable.
 The display resolution of the 6035 is 160x160 pixels.
 It can perform HotSync and IR communication just as a normal Palm.

+Awards

 The QCP6035 won several awards at the time, including: